DevRach/demo-repo3/README.md

-Continuing learning GIT and practicing all the commands
+Continuing learning GIT and practicing all the commands.
+Learning Git has been interesting.
+But I get easily bored.